kerim/mydatagarden/src/site/notes/Technology/Obsidian to Word.md

 ## Tips and Tricks
 That's it for now.
 There is a lot more you can do, but I haven't tried any of these things yet, so I'm not ready to document them:
 - Add a reference document telling the script how to style your Word document.
-(This is already documented in [[Technology/Customizing Obsidian to Word\|Customizing Obsidian to Word]].)
+(This is already documented in my [[Technology/Customizing Obsidian to Word\|Customizing Obsidian to Word]] guide.)
 - Add metadata to your Obsidian document to pre-fill the title, author, date, and other fields in the Word Reference document.
 - Export directly to a formatted PDF document without first going through the step of exporting to Word.
 - Create a table of contents.